lambdabaa/dav/README.md

 ```
 Options:

+  (Array.<Object>) filters - list of caldav filters to send with request.
   (String) password - plaintext password for calendar user.
   (Object) sandbox - optional request sandbox.
   (String) server - some url for server (needn't be base url).